oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Cutadapt finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.

-**URL**
+**More Information**

 https://opensource.scilifelab.se/projects/cutadapt/